Summary

 Jimmy Aaron soon leaves the plantation to attend school full time.
 Just as he leaves, the southern civil rights movement starts kicking into full swing.
 Robert Samson calls the entire community to his house and tells them that they live on his property for free, use his water, and electricity for free but if they or anyone in their family gets involved in protesting, he is going to kick them off, without exception.
 Sometime after, the son of Yoko, a local woman, is caught protesting in New Orleans.
 When Samson hears of it, he makes Yoko, her husband, and her son leave, even though they have lived there for fifty years.
 As they are leaving, the son makes a big sign protesting Samson's treatment, but even Miss Jane's requests cannot save them.

 A few months after Yoko leaves, Jimmy Aaron returns and shows up in church.
 He stands up during the service and tells everyone that he has been in Alabama and Mississippi, that he has been arrested with Reverend Martin Luther King, and that he has come this day to gather them together to help continue the protest in Bayonne.
 Only old people attend the church service.
 Jimmy's ideas scare them because they do not want to be forced off the plantation where their ancestors are buried.
 Only Jane stands up for Jimmy and even fights with other church members over him.
 Jimmy tries to convince them in his cause, but when they remain unchanged, he walks out.
-Later in the day, Jimmy and a sloppy looking young black man approach Jane's house.
+Later in the day, Jimmy and a sloppy looking young Black man approach Jane's house.
 Jane explains that she is willing to help Jimmy but that everyone is scared because they are old like she is.
 Jimmy becomes excited at her willingness to participate.
-He explains that they want to protest in Bayonne against the fact that no true restroom exists for black people, just one in a basement that is truly inaccessible.
+He explains that they want to protest in Bayonne against the fact that no true restroom exists for Black people, just one in a basement that is truly inaccessible.
 Also, they want to protest against the white-only drinking fountain.
-A black girl is going to use the water fountain on a Friday and get arrested.
-After her arrest, the blacks will use the weekend to solicit support.
+A Black girl is going to use the water fountain on a Friday and get arrested.
+After her arrest, the Black people will use the weekend to solicit support.
 Then on Monday they will march on the Bayonne courthouse and demand her release.

 After the girl is arrested, Jane speaks with Mary Hodges, who lives with her, and Lena, Jimmy's aunt.
 Lena fears that Jimmy will be killed, but they all agree to head to Bayonne with him on Monday morning.
 A man named Brady is supposed to drive Miss Jane, but he shows up the night before, crying, because he is scared.
 Jane finds instead a woman named Olivia who will take her.
 When Monday morning comes, Jane, Mary, and Lena gather outside.
 Suddenly Jane sees a whole crowd of people walking toward them.
 Jane feels so proud that she starts to cry.
 Just as the crowd is coming though, a car driven by Robert Samson appears.
 When Lena sees him, she looks grieved.
 Samson tells them that Jimmy was shot dead that morning at eight o'clock.
 Lena falls to the ground, wailing.
 Samson tells them to go home and forget it.
 One young man named Alex says that those people who want to go to Bayonne will still go.
 Others look confused, but Jane takes the lead.
 She urges everyone to go.
 She stares down Robert Samson as she walks off with Alex.
 With the crowd behind her, they head to the courthouse.